Doesn’t everything die at last, and too soon?

 Kerrie and her equally smart chums’ research found that self-concordance matters too.
 What is self-concordance you might ask?
 Loosely, if a task or activity supports your long-term goals, dreams, values and important roles in life, then it is self-concordant.
 Then (and only then) you are going to be motivated to do it.
 Maybe even if it is downright horrible, or your boss is pressuring you to do it.
 As Dr Elisa Adriasola (Chile) says it’s like changing dirty nappies – no fun, no one wants to – but it’s so important to your role as a parent, you just do it.

 So what do other academics say?
 Searching all articles with “goal setting” and ‘review’ or ‘meta’ in their title – bought me a few ideas:

-- Research considering goal setting in the work setting, concluded that goal setting in groups helps group performance … but, only under certain circumstance and conditions (Kleingeld, van Mierlo, & Arends, 2011).
+- Research considering goal setting in the work setting, concluded that goal setting in groups helps group performance … but, only under certain circumstances and conditions (Kleingeld, van Mierlo, & Arends, 2011).

-- A summary of 35 years of goal setting theory (Locke & Latham, 2002) provided lots of info including – difficulty is important (you don’t want things too easy nor too difficult, although actually, it’s a bit more complicated than that); and success is depend on good feedback systems (i.e. to know how you are tracking towards your goal).
+- A summary of 35 years of goal-setting theory (Locke & Latham, 2002) provided lots of info including – difficulty is important (you don’t want things too easy nor too difficult, although actually, it’s a bit more complicated than that); and success depends on good feedback systems (i.e. to know how you are tracking towards your goal).

 - But wait …. there is more ….
 A review of diet and exercise changes and goal setting found … um … inconsistent results (Shilts, Horowitz, & Townsend, 2004).

 This all makes me think this: half an idea is a bit like half a car.
 That is, goal setting alone, not implemented well or linked to what really matters, won’t take you far.
 The trick is knowing how to implement your goals best in the setting and situation that concerns you.
 Therein lies the rub.

 I’ll let you know how it goes and I’d love to hear how your goal setting is going.